KodiComponents/module-userguide/src/guide/laravel/artisan.md

     email:send {user} {--queue=default}

+To assign a shortcut when defining an option, you may specify it before the option name and use a | delimiter to separate the shortcut from the full option name:

+    email:send {user} {--Q|queue}

+If you would like to define arguments or options to expect array inputs, you may use the `*` character:

+    email:send {user*}

+    email:send {user} {--id=*}

 #### Input Descriptions

 You may assign descriptions to input arguments and options by separating the parameter from the description using a colon: